jschneier/django-storages/docs/backends/gcloud.rst

 Authentication
 --------------
-By default, this library will try to use the credentials associated with the current Google Compute Engine (GCE) or Google Kubernetes Engine (GKE) instance for authentication.
-In most cases, the default service accounts are not sufficient to read/write and sign files in GCS.
+By default, this library will try to use the credentials associated with the current Google Cloud infrastrcture/environment for authentication.

+In most cases, the default service accounts are not sufficient to read/write and sign files in GCS, you so you will need to create a dedicated service account:

 1. Create a service account. (`Google Getting Started Guide <https://cloud.google.com/docs/authentication/getting-started>`__)

-2. Create the key and download `your-project-XXXXX.json` file.

-3. Make sure your service account has access to the bucket and appropriate permissions. (`Using IAM Permissions <https://cloud.google.com/storage/docs/access-control/using-iam-permissions>`__)
+2. Make sure your service account has access to the bucket and appropriate permissions. (`Using IAM Permissions <https://cloud.google.com/storage/docs/access-control/using-iam-permissions>`__)

+3. Ensure this service account is associated to the type of compute being used (Google Compute Engine (GCE), Google Kubernetes Engine (GKE), Google Cloud Run (GCR), etc)

+For development use cases, or other instances outside Google infrastructure:

+4. Create the key and download `your-project-XXXXX.json` file.

-4. The key must be mounted/available to your running Django app.
-Note: a json keyfile will work for developer machines (or other instances outside Google infrastructure).
+5. Ensure the key is mounted/available to your running Django app.

-5. Set an environment variable of GOOGLE_APPLICATION_CREDENTIALS to the path of the json file.
+6. Set an environment variable of GOOGLE_APPLICATION_CREDENTIALS to the path of the json file.

 Alternatively, you can use the setting `GS_CREDENTIALS` as described below.